keshon/melodix/README.md

 - `!stop` — Stop playback, clear the queue, and leave the voice channel.

 ### 📋 Advanced Playback Commands
-- `!list`— Show the current songs queue.
+- `!list` — Show the current song queue.
 - `!pause`, `!resume` — Pause/resume current playback.

 ### 📊 Information Commands
 - `!now` — Show the currently playing song.
+Convenient for radio streaming.
-- `!stats` — Show tracks played statistics with total playback duration and count.
+- `!stats` — Show track statistics with total playback duration and count.
-- `!log` — Show the recent `play` commands by users.
+- `!log` — Show recent `play` commands by users.

 ### ⚙️ Utility Commands
 - `!set-prefx [new_prefix]` — Set a custom prefix for a guild to avoid collisions with other bots.
 - `melodix-reset-prefix` — Revert to the default prefix `!`.

 ### ℹ️ General Commands
-- `!about ` — Show bot information.
+- `!about` — Show bot information.
-- `!help` (aliases: `!h`, `!?`) — Show help cheatsheet.
+- `!help` — Show a help cheatsheet.

 ### 💡 Usage Examples
-To use the `play` command, provide a YouTube video title, URL:
+To use the `play` command, provide a YouTube video title or URL:
 ```
 !play Never Gonna Give You Up
 !play https://www.youtube.com/watch?v=dQw4w9WgXcQ
 !play http://stream-uk1.radioparadise.com/aac-320
 ```
-Play multiple tracks (second link will be added to the queue):
+Play multiple tracks (the second link will be added to the queue):
 ```
 !play https://www.youtube.com/watch?v=dQw4w9WgXcQ https://www.youtube.com/watch?v=OorZcOzNcgE
 ```